giladghgh/chess-coach/README.md

 ## Briefing

-I built everything from the ground up, using minimal dependencies and even creating many of the icons myself.

-Includes:
+Coach comes fully equipped with:
 - [x]  Basic UI settings
 - [x]  Import/export functionality
 - [x]  Board annotations
+- [x]  ECO interpreter
-- [ ]  ECO interpreter
+- [ ]  Syzygy interpreter
 - [ ]  Stockfish bot with variable skill
-- [ ]  My own chess bot
+- [ ]  Coach's own chess bot!

-The GUI is *unbelievably* simple to use.
-Not much else to say here, just give it a whirl.
+The GUI is *unspeakably* simple.
+Give it a whirl.

 #### Dependencies

-Fully specified in the `.txt` file, run these CLI commands first:
+These are fully specified in the `dependencies.txt` file, surprisingly.
+Just run these:

 - `pip install pygame`
 - `pip install chess`

+#### ECO Interpreter

+My openings database is based on the Encyclopedia of Chess Openings.
+To ensure coach works offline, I cleaned & converted the entire ECO catalogue to CSV format.

+ETL details to come.

+#### Coachbot

+Soon.

 <br>